About the Gaza Strip, Palestine

 - The World Bank Ad Hoc Committee reports regularly on Palestine and on the Gaza Strip.
 They also monitor reconstruction following the 2014 war.

 - OCHA reports on broad range of issues relating to the protection of Gazans, and their wellbeing.
-See their recent statements on deteriorating conditions, including the delivery of basic health and social services.

 - See this summary of the present electricity crisis in Gaza.